 As time went on

 I got more info about the Yamaha SYEMB06 assembly from the forum members.
-After some PCB design, assembly and testing the first batch of 30 SYEMB06 clones were made.
+After doing some PCB design work a small batch of SYEMB06 clones were made.

 What other services can you offer..?